AyeshaB123/CTA-Service-Reliability-ELT/00_README.md

 **Delay Rate Calculation**
 - Overall / Train / Bus: Delays ÷ all non-Normal-Service alerts
 - Systemwide: Delays ÷ all Systemwide alerts (including Normal Service), since Systemwide only has two possible states (Normal Service or Delays), the standard formula would always show 100%, so total observations are used instead.
-- Delay Rate (and not raw count) is used to compare Bus, Train, and Systemwide performance, since each has a different alert volume and comparing raw counts could be misleading.
 - If severity level > 0, then it's a disruption alert therefore, Route Status Category "Information" is also considered as Disruption.

 **Train Route Availability**